NotAnima/Stuff_I_Did/README.md

   3.1) $ cd /etc
   3.2) $ nano dhcpcd.conf
   # Default gateway can be easily found out on a windows system under cmd using ipconfig /all OR ip route on a linux terminal
-  3.3) at the top of the .conf file add these lines:
+  At the top of the .conf file add these lines:
 - interface eth0
 - static ip_address=x.x.x.x/24
 - #replacing x.x.x.x with the left over octets of your private network of the raspberry PI.
 - static router = x.x.x.x
 - #replacing x.x.x.x with the default gateway of your house (most likely the router).
 - static domain_name_server=8.8.8.8

 4) $ cd /home/pi && mkdir folder_name